 Industrial Sentiment in Australia averaged 54.08 points from 2016 until 2021, reaching an all time high of 60.40 points in May of 2021 and a record low of 44 points in May of 2020.
 This page provides - Australia Commonwealth Bank Manufacturing PMI- actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Australia Markit Manufacturing PMI - data, historical chart, forecasts and calendar of releases - was last updated on January of 2022.

-Industrial Sentiment in Australia is expected to be 55.30 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Industrial Sentiment in Australia to stand at 55.30 in 12 months time.
-In the long-term, the Australia Markit Manufacturing PMI is projected to trend around 54.50 points in 2022, according to our econometric models.
+Industrial Sentiment in Australia is expected to be 56.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Australia Markit Manufacturing PMI is projected to trend around 54.50 points in 2023, according to our econometric models.